 While this model of program is often referred to as Cash and Counseling, the name is slightly misleading.
 The CDS option requires the use of a fiscal intermediary that actually receives the money from the state and pays the care providers following authorization of payment by the program participant.

 There are medical and financial eligibility requirements for the CAS Program.
 Functionally, individuals must be unable to perform some of their activities of daily living without assistance, such as dressing, eating, transferring, toileting or basic mobility.
 A medical doctor must document their need for assistance.

 Financially, as of 2019, individuals must have a monthly income less than $2,313 ($27,756 / year) and assets / resources valued at less than $2,000.
 For couples, the monthly income limit is twice the individual limit, $4,626 ($54,512 / year) and the resource limit is 50% higher at $3,000.
-Note that some assets, such as a primary home, may be considered exempt.
+Note that some assets, such as a primary home up to an equity value of $585,000, may be considered exempt.
 Financial eligibility changes annually and is calculated as a percentage of SSI income limit.
 There are no age restrictions in order to be eligible for this program.

 CAS provides up to 50 hours / week of personal attendant services, although the average participant receives approximately 15 - 20 hours / week of assistance.
 Personal attendant services can be provided by a state approved agency or can be self-directed (meaning the care provider is selected by the participant).
 Services can include: